In this article:

-The Federal Insurance Contributions Act (FICA) is the federal law requiring employers to withhold Social Security and Medicare taxes from their employees’ wages.
+The Federal Insurance Contributions Act (FICA) is the federal law requiring employers to withhold Social Security and Medicare taxes from employees’ wages.
 In addition to withholding these taxes from their employees’ wages, employers must also match their employee’s Social Security and Medicare tax contributions.

 Medicare taxes do not have a wage base and all earnings are subject to Medicare taxes.

 Social Security and Medicare Tax Rates used to change every few years, with the IRS and SSA advising of updated rates.
-However, they have remained the same since year 1990 with the following rates:
+However, they have remained the same since the year 1990 with the following rates: